ZGTR/CRUST-Physics-Engine/README.md

 <br/><strong>BIGGER Disclaimer</strong>
 <br/>Looking at the code now, it seems like a one year-old boy has written this.
 This is a pretty old code (back to end of 2012.)
 So my apologies for such badly written code (though, it does it jobs correctly.)
-It wasn't intended for public release and was only for research.
+It wasn't intended for public release, and I was a cuty young Shaker, and it was only for research.
 I promise my other projects push to github would be clean and [not] mean.
+And yes, awesome.

 <br/><strong>Brief</strong>